HakerHaven/gmall-admin-vue/README.md

 # Install dependencies
 npm install

-# Serve with hot reload at localhost:9528
+# Server with hot reload at localhost:9528
 npm run dev

 # Build for production with minification